 Mercer Williams House

-The Mercer Williams House was designed by New York architect John S. Norris for General Hugh W. Mercer, the great grandfather of the famous Johnny Mercer.
-Construction began in 1860, was briefly put on hold during the Civil War, and was later finished in 1868 by new owner, John Wilder.
+The Mercer Williams House was designed by New York architect John S. Norris for General Hugh W. Mercer.
+The General was the great grandfather of the famous Johnny Mercer.
+Construction began in 1860, was briefly put on hold during the Civil War.
+Later, it was finished in 1868 by new owner, John Wilder.
 In 1969, Jim Williams, one of Savannah’s earliest and most talented private restorationists, bought the vacant house.
-It’s in a long list of more than 50 houses that Mr. Williams saved during his thirty-year career in historic restoration in the South.
+It is one of over 50 houses that Williams saved during his thirty-year career in historic restoration in the South.

 Though the house was previously open only to local historic and charitable organizations, it is now open to the public.
-If you stop by, you’ll have a chance to see art and furniture from Mr. Williams’ private collection, including 18th and 19th century furniture, 18th century English and American portraits, drawings from the 17th century, and an extensive collection of Chinese porcelain.
+If you stop by, you’ll have a chance to see art and furniture from Mr. Williams’ private collection.
+This collection includes 18th and 19th century furniture, 18th century portraits, drawings from the 17th century, and Chinese porcelain.
 Today, the house is owned by Dr. Kingery, sister of the late Jim Williams, and has been her residence since 1990.
-She is active in community activities, is a trustee of the Telfair Museum of Art, a board member of the Flannery O’Connor Childhood Home, and a member of Historic Savannah Foundation.
+She is active in community activities, is a trustee of the Telfair Museum of Art.
+She is also a board member of the Flannery O’Connor Childhood Home and Historic Savannah Foundation.

 429 Bull Street